2020 Rebates: Most Frequently Asked Questions

 Does someone who has died qualify for the payment?

 No. A Payment made to someone who died before receipt of the Payment should be returned to the IRS by following the instructions in the Q&A about repayments.
 Return the entire Payment unless the Payment was made to joint filers and one spouse had not died before receipt of the Payment, in which case, you only need to return the portion of the Payment made on account of the decedent.
 This amount will be $1,200 unless adjusted gross income exceeded $150,000.
+If you cannot deposit the payment because it was issued to both spouses and one spouse is deceased, return the check as described below.
+Once the IRS receives and processes your returned payment, an Economic Impact Payment will be reissued.

 What should I do to return an Economic Impact Payment?